hayate891/QiPan/README.md

 ### Chapter 3: Towards the Finish Line (v0.9 beta)
 - [ ] CLI for AI
-- [ ] Player profiling
-    - Create a database of you (or your students') played games
-    - Track strength improvements over time.
 - [ ] Animations, UI effects

 ### Chapter 4: The Journey Begins (v1.0 +)